Omkar-Gorde/CrackYourPlacement/README.md

 ✅ Find the Index of the First Occurrence in a String

 Day 07 of 45 Complete (19 of 280)!
+12-09-2024

-Covered Topic: String
+Covered Topic: String, Mathematical

 Solved/Revised 4 Problems

 ✅ Valid Palindrome 2

+✅ Excel Sheet Column Title

+✅ Maximum Product

+✅ Add Binary

+Day 08 of 45 Complete (20 of 280)!
+13-09-2024

+Covered Topic: Mathematical

+Solved/Revised 4 Problems

+✅ Product Array Puzzle